rishab231/rishab231.github.io/_posts/2018-07-26-pair-trading.markdown

 ![Pair-Trading](../assets/images/pair-trading.png)

-An application designed and developed during my internship at Helios Capital Management to supplement my research into equities in the Indian stock market.
+An algorithm designed and developed during the course of my internship at Helios Capital Management to supplement my research into equities in the Indian stock market.

-- Developed a data-driven pair-trading algorithm using graph theory to find statistical arbitrage opportunities.
+- Developed a data-driven **pair-trading algorithm** using graph theory to find statistical arbitrage opportunities.
 - On a simplified level, constructed a *NetworkX* graph where each node represents a company's stock and an edge represents a historical correlation between two companies' stock price (using complements and substitute technique).
 - Developed multiple pair trading investment strategies based on price movements in this macro-stock market graph.